-Our team is working with The Nature Conservancy Wyoming to research the feasibility of a creative approach to grassland conservation in the Thunder Basin region of Wyoming.
+Our team worked with The Nature Conservancy Wyoming to research the feasibility of a creative approach to grassland conservation in the Thunder Basin region of Wyoming.
 The approach is called “grassbanking” and it brings together ranchers and conservation organizations to enhance environmental performance and ranching livelihoods by offering access to discounted grazing leases in exchange for conservation practices on local ranches.
-Our research will assess environmental, economic, and social aspects of this concept to determine if this is a feasible and effective conservation intervention.
-Our research and consultation with experts will result in a report which summarizes our findings and present actionable recommendations for TNC and their partners in the region.
+Our research assessed environmental, economic, and social aspects of this concept to determine if this is a feasible and effective conservation intervention.
+Our research and consultation with experts resulted in a report which summarizes our findings and present actionable recommendations for TNC and their partners in the region.

 The Nature Conservancy -Wyoming | Website

 Student research assistants authored a report for TNC – Wyoming which is located here.
 This report paired with the interactive rubric they developed will assist western conservation organizations assess grassbank feasibility.

 Our team developed an interactive tool to allow managers to begin to assess if a grassbank is feasible in their area.
 The tool takes into consideration 44 metrics related to ecology, economics, and social considerations.

 For more information, please also visit the Thunder Basin Grassland Prairie Ecosystem Association’s website.